 As discussed in Chapter II, at about 0.5 parts per million (ppm), hydrogen is a trace gas in the atmosphere.
-Despite this small relative amount (methane is about 1.9 ppm and CO2 is about 420 ppm), the total mass of atmospheric hydrogen is still substantial.
+Despite this small relative amount (methane is about 1.9 ppm and CO_2 is about 420 ppm), the total mass of atmospheric hydrogen is still substantial.
 The concentration is the result of sources and sinks, both of which are partly natural and partly anthropogenic.
 These sources and sinks are represented in Figure III-1, which is a schematic of sources, (red arrows), and sinks (green arrows) given in units of million metric tons (Mt).

 Figure III-1: Sources and sinks of hydrogen, in million metric tons per year.
-CH4 is methane; NMHCs are non-methane hydrocarbons.
+CH_4 is methane; NMHCs are non-methane hydrocarbons.
 Mt = million metric tons.
 Source: Based on Figure 1 in Arrigoni and Bravo-Diaz 2022, and adapted for this report under Creative Commons Copyright.

 Although there are significant uncertainties in the size of sources and sinks of hydrogen, Figure III-1 provides a useful visualization of the approximate size of each.
 In terms of sources, the "fossil fuel" and "hydrogen industry" sources are directly attributable to those industries - and are thus anthropogenic sources.
-There are also large indirect sources of hydrogen, with the most important resulting from decomposition of methane and non-methane hydrocarbons ("NMHCs") in the atmosphere, both of which have natural and anthropogenic sources, though natural sources dominate.19 Currently, most accumulated methane in the atmosphere is due to a mix of agricultural sources and emissions from the fossil fuel industry.
-As a result, the indirect hydrogen source due to methane in the atmosphere means more hydrogen and more hydrogen means more methane.
+There are also large indirect sources of hydrogen, with the most important resulting from decomposition of methane and non-methane hydrocarbons ("NMHCs") in the atmosphere, both of which have natural and anthropogenic sources, though natural sources dominate.20 Currently, most accumulated methane in the atmosphere is due to a mix of agricultural sources and emissions from the fossil fuel industry.
+As a result, the indirect hydrogen source due to methane (CH_4) is largely anthropogenic.
+The schematic makes clear a reinforcing effect: more methane in the atmosphere means more hydrogen and more hydrogen means more methane.
 The additional "geological sources" are seeps from natural sources in soil and rocks.
 The magnitude estimate of these sources encompasses a large range, including zero at the lower end; this spread represents major uncertainties regarding the underground natural processes that generate hydrogen.
 If substantial concentrated sources of natural hydrogen exist, they could become a source of supply for the energy transition (see Chapter IV).

 Counteracting these hydrogen sources is a set of two sinks: hydrogen decomposition in soils and in the atmosphere.
-The first consists of bacteria in the soil that use hydrogen an energy source.
+The first consists of bacteria in the soil that use hydrogen as an energy source.
 The concentration of bacteria and their metabolic rates depend on a variety of factors, such as soil moisture and temperature.
 In turn these factors are affected by climate change, introducing additional uncertainty as to how much hydrogen might accumulate for a given rate of leaks as climate changes.
 In addition to the soil hydrogen sink, there is a sink that corresponds to the breakdown of hydrogen in the atmosphere.
+Specifically, hydrogen gas in the atmosphere reacts with the hydroxyl radical (OH[•]), as indicated in Figure III-1; the hydrogen radical, H[•], shown in the figure undergoes further oxidation reactions.
+This decomposition pathway, which is responsible for hydrogen's indirect warming effect, will be explored in more detail in section "b." of this chapter.